What if a student has charges pending with the city/county?

 I received a conduct letter.
 What do I do?

 You should call the Student Conduct and Community Standards and ask to speak to the conduct officer.
 That person will explain your options of an informal administrative hearing or a formal panel hearing.

 Is a KU conduct matter like a court room trial?

 The conduct process is focused on the objective of education rather than punishment.
 Formal rules of procedure or evidence as established and applied in the civil or criminal justice system do not apply to the KU conduct process.
-The question of whether a student's action violated the Code is determined by application of the standard of “preponderance of the evidence,” that is, whether the facts supporting the allegations in the charge have greater weight or strength than the facts presented in denial of the charge.
-If it is “more likely than not” that the facts presented by the parties show that the student committed the action as alleged in the charge, then the result of the Conduct process would be a determination that the student violated the Code.
+The question of whether a student's action violated the Code is determined by a “preponderance of the evidence,” that is, whether the facts supporting the allegations are more likely than not to constitute a violation of policy.

 Who has access to my conduct file?

-Your disciplinary record is considered confidential.
-However, information concerning your disciplinary record may be available to appropriate University officials, faculty and/or staff who have a legitimate educational interest in such information.
+Your disciplinary record is considered private.
+However, information concerning your disciplinary record may be available to appropriate University officials, faculty and/or staff who have a legitimate interest in such information.
 In addition, information regarding your disciplinary record may be released to other individuals or entities upon your written request or in accordance with state and federal law.
 Requests to disclose information about students are always handled with caution and addressed on a case-by-case basis.

 What if I do not complete an assigned sanction?

 What happens if I don't respond to the letter?